morethanthemes/startupgrowth-lite/README.md

 Installation instructions
 --------------
++ Checkout this repository and navigate within the d7 or d8 folder depending on what version you wish to install.
-+ Checkout this repository and place the “site” folder under your apache path.
++ Place the “site” folder under your apache path.
 + Create an empty MySQL database and import there the “db_instances/db_instance.sql” file.
 + Start the Drupal installation wizard by pointing your browser to the recently created folder.
  + Continue the installation by selection "Standard" installation profile.